-The following non-GAAP data for the fiscal years ended December 31, 2022 and 2021, which excludes certain items as described below, are non-GAAP financial measures.
+The following non-GAAP data for the fiscal years ended December 31, 2023 and 2022, which excludes certain items as described below, are non-GAAP financial measures.
 Our management believes that these non-GAAP financial measures are useful information for investors and shareholders of our company in gauging our results of operations (i) on an ongoing basis after excluding mergers, acquisitions and divestments related expense or gains and restructuring-related charges or gains, legal provisions and (ii) excluding non-cash items such as stock-based compensation expenses, acquired intangible assets amortization, including intangible assets amortization related to equity method investments, impairment of long-lived assets and goodwill, revaluation of investments and the corresponding tax effect of those items.
 The items eliminated in our non-GAAP adjustments either do not reflect actual cash outlays that impact our liquidity and our financial condition or have a non-recurring impact on our statement of operations, as assessed by management.
 These non-GAAP financial measures are presented to permit investors to more fully understand how management assesses our performance for internal planning and forecasting purposes.
-The limitations of using these non-GAAP financial measures are performance measures are that they provide a view of our results of operations without including all items indicated above during a period, which may not provide a comparable view of our performance to other comparable view of our as substitutes for or as superior measures to, the measures of financial performance prepared in accordance with GAAP.
+The limitations of using these non-GAAP financial measures as performance measures are that they provide a view of our results of operations without including all items indicated above during a period, which may not provide a comparable view of our performance to other companies in our industry.
+Investors and other readers should consider non-GAAP measures only as supplements to, not as substitutes for or as superior measures to, the measures of financial performance prepared in accordance with GAAP.
 Reconciliation between results on a GAAP and non-GAAP basis is provided in the table below.